 Yes, there are side effects and potential long-term health issues.
 But well-managed steroid use can avoid most of this, and the dangers are much less severe than other drugs – alcohol being a fine example.

 It’s not like Tom Hardy is a professional athlete competing against hundreds of “clean” athletes.
 His steroid use does not give him an edge over another performer, it is solely used so that he can better portray certain characters for his movies.

 Replace Arnold Schwarzenegger in Conan with Woody Allen and suddenly you understand what we mean.

 We want our comic book characters to be larger than life, larger than it is possible to be.
 It’s an exaggeration.

-Same thing goes for action movie stars, we grew up on Rambo, and Predator, we want movies about boxers who look like they are 5% body fat, not 20% body fat.
+The same thing goes for action movie stars.
+We grew up on Rambo and the Predator.
+We want movies about boxers who look like they are 5% body fat, not 20% body fat.

 While steroids can help you gain muscle and lose fat without doing anything, that doesn’t mean that he didn’t work as hard as possible.
 The fact that he probably did take steroids just goes to show how hard he needed to work to reach that physique.